New Haven Car Accident Lawyer

 By collecting all of the evidence in the case, we negotiate with insurance companies on your behalf to work toward the fair compensation that you deserve.
 If the case does need to go to trial, attorneys examine all of the evidence in your case, talk to witnesses, and prepare you to testify.
 Do not take any unnecessary chances, contact New Haven car accident lawyers today.

-Billings, Barrett & Bowman First In Family Scholarship
+First in Family Scholarship

 We at Billings, Barrett & Bowman are excited to announce our 2019 First in Family Scholarship.
 This scholarship is designed to support individuals who want to further their education and are the first member of their family to attend college.
 A student will receive $1,000 with the best essay describing how being the first member of their family to attend college has impacted them.
 For more details on how to apply, please visit our scholarship page.